trevor-ratliff/HtmlTools/README.md

 ## ColorFinder ##

-This is a tool for finding a color and it's shades, tones and tints
+This is a tool for finding a color and it's shades, tones and tints.
+Just move the various sliders and watch their effects.
+Clicking on a color will display the color information.

 ## LayoutTests ##

-These are various layout tests I've played with over the years ... hopefully I'll add more of them soon
+These are various layout tests I've played with over the years ... hopefully I'll add more of them soon.

+## LinkedList ##

+I was playing around with the idea of a linked list, just for fun.
+I have an example where I generate a number of musical tones at random as a music generator of sorts.
+I hope to use this as a background music generator for games.

 ## SimpleEncode ##